KazaiMazai/vapor-rest-kit/Docs/CRUD-Related-Resource-Models.md

 *Under the hood, there is a "resolver guy", who takes models' IDs from the route query path as `Galaxy.idPath` and `Star.idPath` and then looks them up in the database, taking into account specified relations key paths.*

-Actually we can easily do without "contains" part of the path:
+Actually we can easily do without relation name part of the path:

 ```swift